coinmastersguild/foodnouns/README.md

 ### foodnouns-subgraph

 In order to make retrieving more complex data from the auction history, [foodnouns subgraph](packages/foodnouns-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).

-### foodnouns-webapp

-The [foodnouns webapp](packages/foodnouns-webapp) is the frontend for interacting with FoodNouns AND Noun auctions as hosted at [foodnouns.wtf](https://foodnouns.wtf).